Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 Date of publication: 1/22/2021

-I am writing this readme as reinforce things I leaned during the University of Pensylvania Cybersecurity Engineer certification training.
+I am writing this readme to reinforce and document things I leaned during the University of Pensylvania Cybersecurity Engineer certification training so I can circle back to it later

 ## File structure